 Slowly but surely more and more car manufacturers have started introducing fully electric cars to their production line.
-This comes as General Motors announced that they will be taking on Tesla’s Model S range of vehicles with the introduction of their Chevrolet Bolt scheduled for release later this year.
-The electric car may seem viable in countries who do not suffer frequent power outages or even load-shedding for that matter.
+This comes as General Motors took on Tesla’s Model S range of vehicles with the introduction of their Chevrolet Bolt released in 2016.
+The electric car may seem viable in countries that do not suffer from frequent power outages or even load-shedding for that matter.
 So the question must be asked, where does this leave South Africans who want to exchange their combustion engines for electronic energy?

 In a recent poll, 40% of participants – out of 30 000 people – voted that they would purchase an electric vehicle.
 Fair enough.
 The curiosity and demand is there, but is the infrastructure?
 Not yet.
 Manufacturing giants Nissan and BMW have teamed up with national power supplier Eskom to study the effects these cars have on our already-stressed power grid.
 According to Barry McColl, Eskom’s GM for research, testing and development, the energy consumption for electric vehicles on average is 0.19kWh and that equates to an electricity cost of R1.30 per kWh – which is 4.2 times cheaper than filling up with fuel.